cos/WALAFacade/README.md

 Still, since the library is young you will likely want to get the code so you can modify it easily instead of using it as an external dependency.

+There are also ready-made example projects you can simply clone:
+ - for using WALAFacade from Java: https://github.com/cos/WALAFacade-java-start
+ - for using WALAFacade from Scala: (soon)

 ### Steps

 ##### Clone WALA (optional)